rameel/ramstack.alpinegear.js/src/plugins/dialog/README.md

 </div>
 ```

-### NOTE
+### Important Note on `beforeclose`

 The `beforeclose` event is dispatched **synchronously**.

 As a result, the decision to cancel the close operation **must be made synchronously during event dispatch**.
-If the event handler returns a `Promise` or performs asynchronous work before calling `preventDefault()`,
+If the handler returns a `Promise` or performs asynchronous work before calling `preventDefault()`,
 the event dispatch will already have completed and the dialog will close regardless.

 For this reason:

 * `beforeclose` handlers **must not rely on `async / await`**
 * `event.preventDefault()` **must be called synchronously**
-* any asynchronous confirmation logic must be deferred until after the close has been canceled
+* Any asynchronous confirmation logic must occur *after* the close has been canceled

-In the example above, this is why the confirmation dialog is shown *after* the close has been prevented:
+In the example above, the flow is:

 1. `beforeclose` is dispatched synchronously
 2. The handler immediately calls `event.preventDefault()`